 On a Tablet or a smart phone

 The procedure is a little different.
 You can only import the files one at a time but it wont take long.
 I would suggest you only really need the sides rather than the centre lines.
 I have included them and you can hide or show them as you can on a computer but have to do that one at a time.
 The heart centre circles may be still be of interest.

 - You need add the Google Earth App which you can get from your devices appropriate app store.
 There are versions for Ios (Mac), most Android devices, Linux and Windows.

 - You may need to add the free iZipp app (for iphone or ipad) or unzipp for windows if you don’t already have it.
 Unzipp is built in to the Linux operating system.
 Use unzip then the file name on a command line.
 Chrome has zip extractor and other systems will have an equivalent, zips are a fairly universal file format.
 You can check by searching if you get stuck.

-- Download my files here.
+- Download my files The-Rods-of-power.
 Once you have downloaded the files it will most likely ask do you want to open them in the appropriate unzip app.
 Say yes and yes again if it asks do you want to open them all.
 Then click on the first one and then ‘open’ or ‘open copy in’ – then choose Google Earth as the app to open them in.

 - The line should appear on Google Earth.
 You then need to go back to your unzip app and do the second file the same way.

 You can also import them individually – see below.